 Every September some 40,000 volunteers across England organise 5,000 events to celebrate our fantastic history and culture.
 It’s your chance to see hidden places and try out new experiences – all of which are FREE to explore!

-There are loads of venues in Wharfedale & Craven Opening their doors to the public this September, we are so lucky to live in such a historically interesting place!
+There is lots on offer in Wharfedale & Craven this September, we are so lucky to live in such a historically interesting place!

 Manor House Art Gallery & Museum, Castle Yard, Ilkley, West Yorkshire, LS29 9DT

 Come and learn about the historic Manor House set in its courtyard garden.
 At the back is a grass expanse with trees over the remains of Olicana, Ilkley’s Roman fort.
 As you walk round look for images of visiting birds in the garden.

 As part of Ilkley Manor House’s response to Covid19 we have put together a programme called “Inside Out” where we have been animating the courtyard space that fronts the medieval manor house.
 The Heritage Open Days theme of nature allows us to expand this offer to focus on visiting birds to the garden.
 We plan to have a beautifully created bird pebble trail for our visitors to enjoy.
 We also plan to offer some activities for our younger visitors to create some origami birds that will be distributed round the garden for all our visitors to enjoy.